Engaging Students in the new emerging technologies

 The Jury Panel follows a judging process and fills out a score sheet designed based on the challenge competition criteria prepared by KAFD and Maysalward.

-To get The App Challenge the right support and attention in early days where App Development was still publicly in early stages, the students presented and awarded live in front of his Majesty King of Jordan.
+To get The App Challenge, the right support, and attention in early days where App Development was still publicly in early stages, the students present and are awarded live in front of his Majesty King of Jordan.

 Post App Challenge and Support

-The Jordan Gaming Lab, which is operational in 5 cities now: Amman, Irbid, Aqaba, and Maan, is another not-for-profit activity managed and funded by KAFD and run with Maysalward as the executive technical partner.
+The Jordan Gaming Lab, which is operational in 6 cities now: Amman, Irbid, Aqaba, Karak, Zarka and Maan, is another non-profit organization which is managed and funded by KAFD and run with Maysalward as the executive technical partner.
 The Jordan Gaming Lab follows up with the app challenge students to make sure they continue their work and interest in apps.

 All TAC completed projects are published in the app stores under the KAFD account, and the students with Jordan Gaming Lab have all the freedom to update and support them.